House Battiss - Giotto's Hill

 Built for Walter Battiss.
 Giotto was a young apprentice to the Florentine Master Cimabue who among others was commissioned to decorate the church at Assisi.
 In these frescoes the young Giotto proved himself “a daring naturalist in defiance of tradition, idealism and formalism".
 Not only was Giotto an artist, he was an Architect too.
 The Battiss house was inspired by a small white house perched on a hillside, featured in one of Giotto's frescoes.
 The house built in war time conditions, where materials were difficult to get, reflects the simple buildings that adorn Giotto's frescoes.
 The house was capably built by Mr. Brikkels, a coloured (sic) building contractor.

-The photos were sent to us by William MARTINSON and reproduced with kind permission of Grace Battiss, grandaughter of Walter and Grace Battiss.
+The archive photos of the house under construction were sent to us by William MARTINSON and reproduced with kind permission of Grace Battiss, grandaughter of Walter and Grace Battiss.

 For a history of Walter Battiss you can visit Wikipedia.